Fidor-FZCO/fidor_oauth_starter/README.md

-# Ruby Plain oAuth Login - Example
+# Ruby oAuth - Example

 A single view that demonstrates the Fidor API OAuth login flow and how to get an access token.
 Uses Sinatra on its server side.